Aijcoder/CookingAI/README.md

-This project uses python and django
+This project uses python and django/